The Matches

-The band went on hiatus in 2009, releasing a digital album of unreleased songs and demos.
-Between 2014 and 2018 they reunited several times for shows and tours celebrating the ten year anniversaries of each of their studio albums, resulting in three live albums and a new single.
+The band went on hiatus in 2009, releasing a digital album of previously unreleased songs, previously released B-sides and bonus tracks, and demos.
+Since 2014 they have reunited several times for shows and tours celebrating the ten-year anniversaries of each of their studio albums, resulting in three live albums and a new single.
 A documentary film about the band, titled Bleeding Audio, premiered at film festivals in 2020.

 History

 The Locals (1997–2002)

 Bishop O'Dowd High School sophomores Matt Esposito (lead guitar, backing vocals) and Justin San Souci (bass guitar, backing vocals) and freshman Matt Whalen (drums, percussion) started the band in 1997.
 Sophomore Shawn Harris (lead vocals, rhythm guitar) saw them play at the school talent show and soon joined them: "I offered to play second guitar and add some original songs to the mix, and we spent the next four years getting noise complaints from neighbors."
 The four named their band the Locals.
 In 2000 they came to the attention of Miles Hurwitz, former assistant publisher of BAM, through his eighth-grade son.
 He attended one of their practices, later saying that "I saw a spark — talent, vocal charm, hook-tinged material, musical accomplishment and much potential.
 And much to be improved."
 Hurwitz, 28 years the bands members' senior, became their manager.
-He would play a critical role in their career, co-writing their songs with Harris, producing their albums, directing their music videos, and participating in creative decisions including planning the group's image, wardrobe, and photographs.
+He would play a critical role in their career, co-writing their songs with Harris and other band members, producing some of their tracks, directing some of their music videos, and participating in creative decisions including planning the group's image, wardrobe, and photographs.
 In their later album credits, the band nicknamed him "The Wizard".
 "Miles kept us together," said Harris in 2008; "We didn't know we could be in a band.
 We didn't know how to make that jump [...]
 We'll work with him forever.
 He's an integral part of our equation."

 After graduating, Esposito left the band to attend the United States Naval Academy, and was replaced by Jon Devoto.
 The Locals self-released a six-song demo and a three-song EP.
 The band members took jobs as kitchen hands at historic San Francisco music venue the Fillmore, where they would watch bands perform weekly; Harris worked as a cook while Whalen and San Souci were servers, hoping that this would get their band an opportunity to perform there.
 They took vocal lessons, and Hurwitz expanded their musical palette by having them listen to albums by Elvis Costello, Joe Jackson, and Bob Dylan.
 "He was a history teacher for a while," said Harris; "He made what we were doing seem more important and relevant.
 Subtly at first and then more and more, that set us apart from the other bands in the genre we play in."